funwithbits/www.funwithbits.net/source/_posts/2017-02-12-c-plus-plus-framework-for-writing-servers-as-fast-as-usain-bolt.markdown

 it easier the task of writing fully-asynchronous code.
 And that's done using the concept of [futures and promises](https://en.wikipedia.org/wiki/Futures_and_promises).

-Let me explain how future is used in Seastar with a real-use case.
+Let me explain how future is used in Seastar with code.
 Let's say that you want to call a function to sleep for 1 second.
 Usually, you would only call a sleep function with 1 as parameter, and then the calling thread will sleep for 1 second and continue from when it left off.